aregsar/aregsarblog/blog/2021/redis-configure-laravel-queue/index.md

 ```

 In production we can launch multiple instances of a worker by using a program called supervidored.
 This program has a configiration file where you can set the number of worker processes and the queue:work command.

-## How the default queue connection works

-The Laravel queue api by default uses the `default` connection setting declared at the root level in config/queue.php to select one of the many connections declared in the `connections` array also declared at the root of the file.

-Out of the box the `default` setting selects the out of the box `sync` connection, which tells the framwork to dispatch jobs synchronously without using a queue.

-Howevere now we changed the `default` setting to select the `redis` connection that also comes out of the box.
-Queue connections must specify `redis` as the value of their `driver` setting to distinguish them as redis queue connetions.
-This value refers to the `redis` driver section in the config/database.php file where the redis server connections are specified.

-The `redis` queue connection itself specifies a `connection` setting that should be set to a value that refers to one of the redis server connections of the redis driver in config/database.php file.
-In our case we set to the connection named `queue` that we added to the config/database.php file.

-> If the connection descriptions become confusing, think of the connections in the connections array of queue.php as high level queue connections that the Laravel application can use.
-And think of the redis connections in the database.php file as low level connections to the Redis server that can be used by the high level queue connections by connecting to the low level connection using the queue connections internal connection setting.